paulrougieux/TiMBA/documentation/DOCUMENTATION.md

 Navigate into the TiMBA project folder on your local machine.
    >cd TiMBA
    >
-3. Create a virtual environment:
+3. Create a virtual environment (venv):
 It is recommended to set up a virtual environment for TiMBA to manage dependencies.
-The package is tested using Python >3.9 (3.9 and 3.12).
+The package is tested with all Python versions up to 3.12.6 for Windows and Ubuntu OS using GitHub Actions.
 We can not guarantee the full functionality of the package with another Python version.
 Select the correct Python interpreter.
    Show installed versions:
    >py -0
    >
    - If you have installed multiple versions of Python, activate the correct version using the py-Launcher.
-   >py -3.8 -m venv venv
+   >py -3.12.6 -m venv venv
    >
    - If you are using only a single version of Python on your computer:
    >python -m venv venv